Triemaps that match: Evaluation

 We compare three different non-matching map implementations, simply because we were not aware of other map data structures with matching lookup modulo $\alpha$-equivalence and we wanted to compare apples to apples.
 The \ensuremath{\conid{ExprMap}} forms the baseline.
 Asymptotics are given with respect to map size $n$ and key expression size $k$:

 \begin{itemize} \item \ensuremath{\conid{ExprMap}} (designated ``TM'' in \Cref{fig:plot}) is the trie map implementation from this paper.
 Insertion and lookup perform at most one full traversal of the key, so performance should scale with $\mathcal{O}(k)$. \item \ensuremath{\conid{Map}\;\conid{Expr}} (designated ``OM'') is the ordered map implementation from the mature, well-optimised \hackage{containers} library.
 It uses size balanced trees under the hood \cite{adams}.
 Thus, lookup and insert operations incur an additional log factor in the map size $n$, for a total of $\mathcal{O}(k \log n)$ factor compared to both other maps. \item \ensuremath{\conid{HashMap}\;\conid{Expr}} (designated ``HM'') is an implementation of hash array mapped tries \cite{hamt} from the \hackage{unordered-containers} library.
 Like \ensuremath{\conid{ExprMap}}, map access incurs a full traversal of the key to compute a hash and then a $\mathcal{O}(\log_{32} n)$ lookup in the array mapped trie, as well as an expected constant number of key comparisons to resolve collisions.
-The log factor can be treated like a constant for all intents and purposes, so lookup and insert is effectively in $\mathcal{O}(k)$. \end{itemize}
+Consequently, lookup and insert are both in $\mathcal{O}(k + \log_{32} n)$, where the log summand can effectively be treated like a constant for all intents and purposes. \end{itemize}

 Some clarification as to what our benchmarks measure:

 \begin{itemize} \item The \benchname{lookup} benchmark looks up every expression that is part of the map.
 So for a map of size 10000, we perform 10000 lookups of expressions each of which have approximately size 100. \item \benchname{lookup\_lam} is like \benchname{lookup}, but wraps a shared prefix of 100 layers of \ensuremath{(\conid{Lam}\;\text{\ttfamily \char34 \$\char34})} around each expression. \item \benchname{fromList} benchmarks a naïve \ensuremath{\varid{fromList}} implementation on \ensuremath{\conid{ExprMap}} against the tuned \ensuremath{\varid{fromList}} implementations of the other maps, measuring map creation performance from batches. \end{itemize}